Next: , Previous: , Up: Frames [Contents][Index]

 This function sets a window-system selection.
 It takes two arguments: a selection type type, and the value to assign to it, data.

 type should be a symbol; it is usually one of PRIMARY, SECONDARY or CLIPBOARD.
-These are symbols with upper-case names, in accord with X Window System conventions.
+These are generally symbols with upper-case names, in accord with X Window System conventions.
 If type is nil, that stands for PRIMARY.

 If data is nil, it means to clear out the selection.
 Otherwise, data may be a string, a symbol, an integer, an overlay, or a cons of two markers pointing to the same buffer.
 An overlay or a pair of markers stands for text in the overlay or between the markers.
 The argument data may also be a vector of valid non-vector selection values.